 Self-drive or Fly-in?

-We get asked this question a lot and with the coronavirus likely to be a concern for many months to come, deciding how best to navigate Namibia becomes a very pertinent question.
 If you are worried about excessive time spent flying, self-driving is an incredible way to limit your contact with other people and Namibia is a self-driving experience we highly recommend.
 Because it’s so sparsely populated, it sometimes feels like you have the entire country all to yourself and with a great network of roads, it is easy to navigate (we do recommend a 4 x 4 vehicle) and perfect to settle into the slow pace of road travel, take in the unique landscapes and reconnect with nature and your loved ones.
 If time is an issue, a fly-in Namibian safari is a great way to experience the best destinations in as short a time as possible.
 Now that you have decided how you will be travelling, let us tell you where you need to go.

 Etosha National Park

 As one of Namibia’s flagship wildlife sanctuaries, Etosha National Park is a treasure trove of stark landscapes and incredible wildlife.
 Located in the northern part of the country, it is often surprising that such an arid area holds so much diverse fauna and flora.

 The Etosha National Park is home to the “Big Four”, elephants, rhinos, lions and leopards.
 The African buffalo cannot be found here but numerous species of antelope that cannot be found in other parts of Africa more than make up for it.
 For example, the oryx, with its beautiful colouring and majestic horns is a popular motif against the backdrop of salt pans.
 The park is also home to 340 bird species, one third of which are migratory birds, making Etosha a birders paradise.